y0rune/opsgenie-scheduler-creator/README.md

         # Delete schedule or team
   -scheduleEnabledFlag
         # Schedule is enabled (default true)
+  -scheduleHolidayFlag
+        # Schedule Holiday is enabled then it add holidays into schedule
   -scheduleID string
         # ID of schedule (default "XXXXXXXXXXXXXXX")
   -scheduleName string
         # Name of schedule (default "Test Schedule")
+  -scheduleStartEndHour int
+        # Start / End Hour of the schedule (default 9)
   -scheduleTeam string
         # Name of the team in the schedule (default "TestTeam")
   -scheduleTimezone string